osohq/oso/docs/content/any/getting-started/_index.md

 rules, and filtering data by authorization.

-For more on the design principles behind Oso and why it makes authorization easy for development teams see the **TODO** What is Oso section or **TODO** read stories from teams using Oso — like Wayfair and Intercom.
+For more on the design principles behind Oso and why it makes authorization easy for development teams, see the **TODO** What is Oso section or **TODO** read stories from teams using Oso — like Wayfair and Intercom.